-We have initiated a business process improvement review through an outside consultant who is helping us craft a plan to reduce our selling, general and administrative expenses in a number of areas.
+As discussed in the prior quarter, we initiated a business process improvement review in order to further reduce our selling, general and administrative expenses in a number of areas.
 Included in this review is an evaluation of our current administrative practices and infrastructure.
-The objective is to identify opportunities for further cost reductions, including our travel policies, changes in procurement methods and other adjustments.
-Along those lines, in the second quarter of fiscal 2008, we plan to close office locations in Palo Alto and London as we consolidate those offices, a process that was already underway in London.
-These actions are expected to result in charges during the second quarter of fiscal 2008 estimated at approximately \$4.1 million, and estimated annualized cost savings starting in the third quarter of fiscal 2008 of approximately \$2.4 million.
+The objective is to identify opportunities for further cost reductions, including reductions through changes in our travel policies and procurement methods, as well as other adjustments.
+We have already seen the initial effects of our cost-cutting initiatives in the second quarter of fiscal 2008 as our operating expenses decreased compared to the second quarter of fiscal 2007, after excluding the impact of the charges related to the initiatives noted above.